 Although discussions have many benefits, they can be a logistical nightmare.
 They are also dependent on students who often don’t feel like contributing, are unprepared or fail to respect or acknowledge differing viewpoints from their peers.
 These challenges become more apparent in larger courses where students may be uncomfortable speaking in front of large crowds and therefore resist participating in or preparing for the discussion.

 Some of these challenges can be used as learning moments for students and different methods of discussion can help prevent some of the common problems such as administrative burden, quality of discussion and student participation.
-Taking the time to understand different discussion methods and how when they can be used will help transform these common challenges into learning moments and lead to impactful academic discussions in the classroom.
+Taking the time to understand different discussion methods and how they can be used will help transform these common challenges into learning moments and lead to impactful academic discussions in the classroom.

 Tools and Methods for Implementing Discussion